Lisa Geoghan

-Lisa Maria Geoghan (born 1 June 1966 in Southwark, London) is an English actress best known for playing PC Polly Page from 1992 to 2004 in the long-running police drama The Bill.
+Lisa Maria Geoghan (/ˈgeɪgən/ [rhymes with pagan]; born 1 June 1966 in Southwark, London) is an English actress best known for playing PC Polly Page from 1992 to 2004 in the long-running police drama The Bill.

 Career

 Geoghan trained at the Anna Scher Theatre School from the age of 12, and acted at the Old Vic Youth Theatre between 1978 and 1980.
 Her first TV appearance was a small role in Trevor Preston's drama Fox in 1980.
 She has been well known in the UK since appearing at 16, as Sarah Gill, in Tucker's Luck.
 Other leading roles were all three series of The Bill creator's Geoff McQueen's gambling drama Big Deal (with Ray Brooks), and 20 episodes of Desmond's between 1989 and 1992.

 The Bill

-After a guest appearance in the episode "Breakout" in late 1991, Geoghan became a cast regular as WPC Polly Page in The Bill from 1992 to 2004, a role she played for 12 years.
+Following a guest appearance in the episode "Breakout" in late 1991, Geoghan became a cast regular as WPC Polly Page in The Bill from 1992 to 2004, a role she played for 12 years.
 As Page, she made 601 episodes of the series.
 Long-running storylines included a relationship with colleague Dave Quinnan (Andrew Paul) and, after she joined the Community Safety Unit, a murder plot involving PC Cathy Bradford.
 Geoghan took a year off from the police drama after her son was born and, after returning for a while, she decided to leave permanently to concentrate on her role as a mother.